The Russia Investigations: Trump On Collision Course With National Security World

 They work for defense or intelligence or other contractors in places with names like Crystal City or the Dulles Toll Road or the Baltimore-Washington Parkway — or at Navy shipyards in Mississippi or at aerospace facilities in Missouri or Southern California or hundreds of others.

 So Trump's charge that Brennan is trying to "monetize" his security clearance is the equivalent of charging NASCAR drivers with trying to go too fast around the track.
-Maybe you're not a fan but it's the way this game is played.
+Maybe you're not a fan, but it's the way this game is played.

 Meaning what?
-The attack on Brennan's clearance is an attack on the meal ticket of millions of Americans, one that earns many of them a premium well above what non-cleared normies are able to command in the marketplace.
+The attack on Brennan's clearance is an attack on the meal ticket of millions of Americans, one that earns many of them a premium well above what noncleared normies are able to command in the marketplace.

 If Trump tries to revoke more security clearances from more of the people on the enemies list he has released, that could spark a much stronger, much bigger backlash from the national security world.

 It could be a fight that Trump wants.
-Advocates have pushed for years to reform the infamous "revolving door" between government and industry as well as the often ludicrous over-classification of benign information that has necessitated the issuance of so many security clearances.
+Advocates have pushed for years to reform the infamous "revolving door" between government and industry as well as the often ludicrous overclassification of benign information that has necessitated the issuance of so many security clearances.

 There's no indication yet that Trump or the White House have given this that much thought or whether there might be another act in this play.